dsn/puppet-puppet/README.md

 ####`master`

 The hostname or IP address of the database server.

-* Default value: ''
+Leave empty to run in a masterless configuration.

 ####`environment`